Niketkumardheeryan/ML-CaPsule/AI-Based QR Code Detection/README.md

   ti.set_abuseipdb_key('YOUR_ABUSEIPDB_API_KEY')
   ```
 - For live camera support, use the `scan_live_camera` function in `qr_detection.py`.
-- If you want to add this feature to the repo, keep it as a self-contained folder and follow the contribution guidelines in the root `CONTRIBUTING.md`.
+- If you want to add this feature to the repo, keep it as a self-contained folder and follow the root `CONTRIBUTING.md`.